-- The alignment (including the 101 alignment) and station locations. - Disruption to businesses in downtown San Jose and at Diridon during construction. - Socioeconomic impacts from business displacements. - Access to stations for automobiles, pedestrians, and bicycles. - Single- vs. Twin-Bore construction methodologies. - Construction traffic impacts on surrounding roadways, bicycle and pedestrian facilities, the state highway system, and at the SAP Center. - Parking impacts at Diridon Station during and after construction.

-- Noise and air quality impacts of construction and operations on the surrounding land uses. - Construction and operations vibration and noise impacts on the Church of Five Wounds Portuguese National Church. - Transit-Oriented Joint Development.
+- Disruption to businesses in downtown San Jose and at Diridon during construction. - Socioeconomic impacts from business displacements. - Access to stations for automobiles, pedestrians, and bicycles. - Construction traffic impacts on surrounding roadways, bicycle and pedestrian facilities, the state highway system, and at the SAP Center. - Noise and air quality impacts of construction and operations on the surrounding land uses. - Construction and operations vibration and noise impacts on the Church of Five Wounds.